kartverket/regelrett_implementasjon/backend/docs/data-model.md

 ## Introduction

-The purpose of an internal data model for the application is that we want flexibility to use any source of data, and we want to be able to change the source of data without having to alter the code for presenting it (the frontend).
+The purpose of an internal data model for the application is that we want flexibility to use any source of data(airtable, google spreadsheet, ...), and we want to be able to change the source of data without having to alter the code for presenting it (the frontend).
 By using a consistent, generic data model, we can modify, add or remove data sources as we please while only having to face the challenge of mapping that specific APIs data structure into our own